Vienna International Summer School: Modelling the Political Economy of Bank Regulatory Evasion

 Location: Vienna University of Economics and Business (Welthandelsplatz 1, A-1020 Vienna)

-Deadline for applications is 1 May 2017.
+Deadline for applications is extended to 31 May 2017.
 The application form will ask for a short CV and a short statement (max.
 500 words) of the motivation to participate, in particular, on how the workshop relates to study and research interests, and an address of one academic adviser who may be contacted for reference.
 All applicants will be informed by mid-June and participants will be provided with a reading package.
-The application is for free.
-Only accepted participants will have to pay a fee of 50 Euros for accommodation and meals.
-It is payable after acceptance.
-Unfortunately, travelling costs cannot be covered.

 We accept 35 participants.